-55 Schemes and courses, their objectives and learning outcomes and competency standards, shall be designed in line with the obligation on the University to set no unnecessary barriers to access to higher education by disabled people.
-On the recommendation of Student Services and following appropriate consultation with the academic department(s) and the Academic Registry, the University shall make reasonable adjustments to teaching, learning and assessment arrangements for individual disabled students.
+Schemes and courses, their objectives and learning outcomes and competency standards, shall be designed in line with the obligation on the University to set no unnecessary barriers to access to higher education by disabled people.
+On the recommendation of Student Services and following appropriate consultation with the Faculty and the Academic Registry, the University shall make reasonable adjustments to teaching, learning and assessment arrangements for individual disabled students.